raj-tyagi/Estate-Manager/README.md

 ---

 Thank you for using Estate Manager!
-We hope it helps you manage your real estate needs effectively.
+I hope it helps you manage your real estate needs effectively.